Cost of Living Comparison Between Lagos and AbujaCost of Living Comparison Between Lagos and Abuja

 Lagos vs Abuja: Cost of Living - Frequently Asked Questions

-What is the total cost difference between living in Lagos and Abuja?
+What is the total cost difference between living in Lagos and in Abuja?

 Which city has better-paying jobs?

-On paper, Abuja earns 45% less.
+On paper, salaries run 41% lower in Abuja.
 That's worth factoring in alongside costs, though remote workers earning in a stronger currency may not notice the difference at all.

-How do apartment prices compare in Lagos and Abuja?
+How do apartment prices compare in Lagos and in Abuja?

 What is the difference in childcare costs between Lagos and Abuja?